briefercloud/layerform/README.md

 ### It's just like production, every time

-Layerform's environments are just like production because they are spun up from plain Terraform files.
+Layerform's environments are just like production because they are spun up from plain `.tf` files.

-Whatever you can set up using a Terraform file, you can set up in a Layerform layer.
+Whatever you can set up using a ` .tf` file, you can set up in a Layerform layer.

 That way, **your development infrastructure will be just like production, including Lambdas, DynamoDB instances, and whatever else that you need**.